 This rainbow milk science experiment is popular around the web.
 And for good reason.

-Also called milky fireworks, erupting colors, magic milk, tie-dyed milk, and more, this very possibly both the easiest and most amazingly beautiful science experiment out there.
+Also called milky fireworks, erupting colors, magic milk, tie-dyed milk– this is very possibly both the easiest and most beautiful science experiment out there.

 It is so super awesome and kids LOVE it!